 Grain is a design practice dedicated to social and environmental responsibility.
 Our work unites current manufacturing technologies and age-old craft techniques.
-Goods are produced in small batch runs at our island studio or through special collaborations with expert artisans in the US and abroad.
+Goods are produced in small batch runs at our island studio and manufacturing shop or through special collaborations with expert artisans in North America.

-As a full service design consultancy and studio, we offer expertise in research, strategy and design for companies interested in uniting sustainability and business through design.
-Our clients include companies such as Design Within Reach, Hem, Trina Turk and Anthropologie.
+As a design studio and in-house manufacturer, we offer expertise in design and product development for companies interested in uniting sustainability and business through design.
+Our clients include companies such as Anthropologie, Areaware, Calvin Klein Home and Schoolhouse.